 SECTION - A

-5. Draw a character sketch of Tom Wingfield in the 'The Glass Menagerie'.
+5. Draw a character sketch of Tom Wingfield in 'The Glass Menagerie'

 SECTION - B

-9. Bring out Robert Browning's optimism with the help of any two poems included in your course.
+10. Discuss Robert Browning's optimism with the help of any three poems included in your course.